vanshitamedala/Student-record-management-system/README.md

 4. **Search Students**: Users can search for specific students by providing their names or unique identification numbers.

-5. **Generate Reports**: The system provides functionality to create reports, such as class rosters, student details, and enrollment statistics.

-6. **User Authentication**: To ensure data security, user authentication is implemented to restrict access to authorized personnel.

 ## System Requirements
 - Java Development Kit (JDK)
 - Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA